 My dog Gracie weighs about 20 pounds and has to take a small pill twice a day, every day.
 I just press it into a miniature marshmallow (being sure the pill is totally covered) and it becomes a treat!
 When she had to take antibiotics recently, I pressed two minis around the capsule for better coverage.
 Much easier and neater than peanut butter, cheese, etc.

-By Sue from Birmingham, AL
+By Susan Hogan from Birmingham, AL

 She said that for antibiotics she usually ends up with the pink bubblegum flavored Amoxacillin they give children and the cats don't seem to taste it. :)

 By Stephanie from Hillsboro, OR